mapup/tollguru-api-parameter-examples/request-bodies/origin-destination-waypoints/README.md

 # Origin Destination and Waypoints

-The `/origin-destination-waypoints` endpoint deals with obtaining toll information about a particular route by specifying its origin and destination and a list of waypoints.
+The `/origin-destination-waypoints` endpoint provides toll information, route information, xxx toll information about a particular route by specifying its origin and destination and a list of waypoints.
 The use cases of this endpoint are as follows:

 | Use Case Name | Request File | Response File |
 |---------------|--------------|---------------|